liflab/beepbeep-3-book/markdown/use-cases/README.md

 The flow of events starts at the bottom left, with a `Slice` processor that takes as input tuples of values.
 The slicing function is defined in the oval: if the event is *endOfDay*, it must be sent to all slices; otherwise, the slice is identified by the element at position 1 in the tuple (this corresponds to the name of the item in all other events).
 For each slice, an instance of a <!--\index{MooreMachine@\texttt{MooreMachine}} \texttt{MooreMachine}-->`MooreMachine`<!--/i--> will be created, as shown in the top part of the graph.

 Each transition in this Moore machine contains two parts: the top part is a function to evaluate on the input event, to decide whether the transition should fire.
 The bottom part contains instructions on how to modify the Context object of the processor.
 For example, the top left transition fires if the first element of the event is the string "Create Auction".
-If so, the transition is taken, and the processor's context is updated with the associations Last Price 7→ 0, Days 7→ 0.
+If so, the transition is taken, and the processor's context is updated with the associations *Last Price* → 0, *Days* → 0.
 The values of Min.
 Price and Max.
 Days are set with the content of the third and fourth element of the tuple, respectively.
 The remaining transitions take care of updating the minimum price and the number of days elapsed according to the events received.

 Each state of the Moore machine is associated with an output value.
 For three of these states, the value to output is the empty event, meaning that no output should be produced.
 For the remaining two states, the value to output is the current content of Days, as defined in the processor's context.